ssMaritime

 With declining loadings it was decided in 1961 to convert the America into a two class liner combining Cabin and Tourist Class into a single class which could offer a new level of lower fares to encourage sea travel.
 In this new configuration she now accommodated 530 Tourist Class passengers.

-A German United States Lines poster - Author’s private collection
+A German United States Lines poster

-On September 14, 1963, a union dispute stopped the ships departure from New York and there were n signs of her departing I the near future.
+On September 14, 1963, a union dispute stopped the ships departure from New York and there were no signs of her departing in the near future.
 The United States Line had her towed to Hoboken where she was laid up until February 1964.
-She recommenced her Trans-Atlantic service on February 7, and was to operate a regular service and summer cruises, however, the inevitable happened as the SS America became unprofitable to operate with a host of newer ships competing on the Atlantic.
+She recommenced her Trans-Atlantic service on February 7, and was to operate a regular service and summer cruises; however, the inevitable happened as the SS America became unprofitable to operate with a host of newer ships competing on the Atlantic.
 She departed New York on October 9, 1964, for her final return voyage to Europe and she returned to New York on October 27, and returned to Newport-News Shipbuilding Yards.

 During her commercial service she made 288 voyages carrying a remarkable 476,462 passengers.